luftreich/blog_source/source/_posts/2014-07-02-fix-adb-permissions.markdown

 The first part of the ID (18d1) is supposed to be the vendor ID, and second part (d001) is product ID.
-However, from [Google's vendor list][vendor], LG's vendor ID should be 1004, not 18d1.
-It seems for Nexus devices, vendor and product IDs are not just the normal "vendor" IDs.
+However, from [Google's vendor list][vendor], LG's vendor ID should be 1004, where as Google's vendor ID is 18d1.

 What the hell, just add them to the udev rules:

 ```
 # adb protocol on recovery for Nexus 5